localdevices/ORC-OS/README.md

   See: https://www.raspberrypi.com/products/raspberry-pi-5/?variant=raspberry-pi-5-8gb
-- An SD card (micro) of good quality (really...try to not underspend on cheap SD cards) of at least 32GB in size; OR (better) a Raspberry Pi 5 Compute Module with a carrier board, with 32GB eMMC flash storage.
-Ensure you have a microSD card reader slot on your device, or ensure you get a SD card adapter to fit it in a large SD card reader.
+- An SD card (micro) of good quality (really...try to not underspend on cheap SD cards) of at least 32GB in size; OR (better) a Raspberry Pi 5 Compute Module with a carrier board, with at least 32GB eMMC flash storage.
+For SD-cards, ensure you have a microSD card reader slot on your device, or ensure you get a SD card adapter to fit it in a large SD card reader.

   See: https://www.raspberrypi.com/products/compute-module-5/?variant=cm5-104032
 - A laptop or desktop computer with the "Raspberry Pi Imager" installed.